$W^{2,1}$ approximation of planar Sobolev homeomorphisms by smooth diffeomorphisms: Smoothing near a vertex

-\begin{remark}[Regularity at interfaces] The map $g_\eps$ produced above is $C^1$ globally but \emph{not} $C^2$ across the coordinate axes inside the annulus $B_\eps(0)\setminus B_{\eps/2}(0)$, since the second derivatives of $\mathcal{Q}_i$ from adjacent quadrants need not match.
-This limitation is intrinsic to the construction and cannot be removed without imposing additional compatibility conditions on the $P_i$. \end{remark}
+This proves (6) and completes the proof. \end{proof} The map $g_\eps$ produced above is $C^1$ globally but \emph{not} $C^2$ across the coordinate axes inside the annulus $B_\eps(0)\setminus B_{\eps/2}(0)$, since the second derivatives of the $P_i$ from adjacent quadrants need not match.
+This limitation is intrinsic to the construction and cannot be removed without imposing additional compatibility conditions on the $P_i$.